trevordjones/blog/_posts/2014-07-14-how-to-install-jekyll.md

 share: true
 ---

-## How to install Jekyll

 Here are some pre-requisites for getting Jekyll installed.

 After this, you'll probably see why Jekyll says it should only take a few minutes to install, because for the already initiated programmer, they should already have/know all this stuff.
 But for those who don't...

 Here are your pre-recs: